From veering triangulations to link spaces and back again: Branched surfaces and branch lines

 \begin{definition} We say two upper branch lines $S$ and $T$ in $N^c$ are \emph{adjacent} if they are not separated by a third branch line in $N^c$. \end{definition}

-We now show that \reffig{CuspNeighbourhood} and~\ref{Fig:NeighbourhoodLayer} is an accurate depiction of an upper cusp neighbourhood.
+We now show that Figures~\ref{Fig:CuspNeighbourhood} and~\ref{Fig:NeighbourhoodLayer} give an accurate depiction of an upper cusp neighbourhood.

-\begin{lemma} Suppose that $c$ is a cusp of $\cover{M}$.
-Let $\{S_i\}$ be the branch lines on the boundary of $N = N^c$.
-Fix $K$ a layer of some layering $\calK$ of $\cover{M}$. \begin{enumerate} \item The upper branch lines in $N$, equipped with the adjacency relation, are naturally indexed by $\ZZ$. \item For each $i$, there is a unique track-cusp $s_i$ of $S_i$ meeting $K$. \item The intersection $N \cap K$ is contained in the faces of $K$ incident to $c$.
-The track-cusp $s_i$ points away from $c$, in the face that contains $s_i$ and meets $c$. \item The strip in $\bdy N$ cobounded by $S_i$ and $S_{i+1}$ meets $K$ in a train interval running from $s_i$ to $s_{i+1}$. \item The cusp neighbourhood $N$ is homeomorphic to $(N \cap K) \cross \RR$.
+\begin{lemma} Suppose that $c$ is a cusp of $\cover{\calV}$.
+Let $(S_i)$ be the branch lines on the boundary of $N = N^c$.
+Fix $K$, a layer of some layering $\calK$ of $\cover{\calV}$. \begin{enumerate} \item For each $i$, there is a unique track-cusp $s_i$ of $S_i$ meeting $K$. \item The upper branch lines in $N$, equipped with the adjacency relation, are indexed by $\ZZ$. \item The intersection $N \cap K$ is contained in the faces of $K$ incident to $c$.
+The track-cusp $s_i$ points away from $c$, in the face that contains $s_i$ and meets $c$. \item The strip in $\bdy N$ cobounded by $S_i$ and $S_{i+1}$ meets $K$ in a train interval running from $s_i$ to $s_{i+1}$. \item The cusp neighbourhood $N$ is homeomorphic to $(N \cap K) \cross \RR$. \end{enumerate} \end{lemma}